Sunwapta Pass

 From North.
 The initial approach from Jasper first offers a chance to rest up emotionally for the great landscape that lies ahead.
 Sure, there is the occasional waterfall hidden behind a parking lot of tourists.
 But the real road side scenery doesn't start until you get closer to the summit.

 From South.
 The ride from Saskatchewan Crossing to Big Bend Curve does produce a net elevation gain over the rolling hills between the towering mountains.
 But the real climb starts after the curve.
-This is most curvy of the Icefield Parkway pass approaches, and even it is pretty darn straight.
+This is the most curvy of the Icefield Parkway pass approaches, and even it is pretty darn straight.

 Tours